-As stated by Karen Musalo, director of the Center for Gender & Refugee Studies at the University of California Hastings College of Law and co-counsel in the precedent setting cases cited above, and also to A.B., the ruling "marks a shameful attempt by Sessions to return us to an era when the United States did not recognize women's rights as human rights, and women fleeing horrific gender-based persecution were wrongfully denied refugee protection."
+As stated by Karen Musalo, director of the Center for Gender & Refugee Studies at the University of California Hastings College of Law and co-counsel in the precedent setting cases cited above, and also to A.B., the ruling "marks a shameful attempt by Sessions to return us to an era when the United States did not recognize women's rights as human rights, and women fleeing horrific gender-based persecution were wrongfully denied refugee protection".

 The U.S. government is turning its back on and endangering the lives of thousands of women and children who are victims of violence and gang-related crimes.
-These are people who have been forced to flee due to rampant corruption, weak criminal justice LASA statement regarding women and child refugees in the U.S.

-institutions, and the widespread practice of gendered violence in their countries of origin.
+These are people who have been forced to flee due to rampant corruption, weak criminal justice institutions, and the widespread practice of gendered violence in their countries of origin.
 They have nowhere to turn for protection.
 We join forces with legal, academic, and other professional organizations that stand by women's and children's human rights and call for domestic violence survivors who meet the legal requirements for asylum to continue to be provided a fair opportunity to present their individual claims.